JamesMosley/JamesMosley/README.md

 - 👋 Hi, I’m @JamesMosley
-- 👀 I’m interested in full stack development.
+- 👀 I’m interested in AI development.
-- 🌱 I’m currently learning how to Build, Deploy, and Manage Websites, Apps or Processes On AWS' Secure, Reliable Network.
+- 🌱 I’m currently learning how to specialize, build and integrate  AI into applications and systems.
-- 💞️ I’m looking to collaborate on webbased projects
+- 💞️ I’m looking to collaborate on AI and Machine Learning projects
 - 📫 You can reach me via my email(jimmosley90@gmail.com).

 <!---